 Ruth’s passion is helping women and girls connect to their “amazingness”, quiet their inner critic and develop more self-compassion, while strengthening their connection to their inner selves and innate wisdom.
-Ruth helps her clients with a variety of issues, including: postpartum depression, grief and loss, separation and divorce, childhood abuse and trauma, anxiety and depression, PTSD, career, school and relationship struggles, highly sensitive person and caregiver stress, emotional eating, bullying and low self-esteem.
+Ruth helps her clients with a variety of issues, including: postpartum depression, grief and loss, separation and divorce, childhood abuse and trauma, anxiety and depression, PTSD, career, school and relationship struggles, highly sensitive person and caregiver stress, emotional eating, and low self-esteem.
 Ruth believes in creating a safe, nonjudgmental and supportive environment for women and girls of all colors, sexual and gender identity orientations and provides holistic counseling, drawing on psycho-dynamic and insight oriented therapy, as well as Eastern philosophy, mindfulness, yoga and breath work.

-Emily Young, LMSW
+Emily Young, LCSW-C

-Emily values using a partnership approach to therapy and works to create a therapeutic relationship that is built on trust, support, self-empowerment and the client’s strengths, to achieve goals determined by the client.
+Emily recognizes her client’s experiences with grief, trauma and life in general are deeply personal and individual.
+Emily strives to create a therapeutic partnership approach to therapy and works to sustain a therapeutic relationship that is built on trust, support, self-empowerment and client-centered resilience, to achieve goals determined by the client.
 Emily is certified to provide Cognitive Behavioral Therapy.
 She is also a Certified Clinical Trauma Specialist and obtained a certificate in Dialectical Behavior Therapy Skills Training from Behavioral Tech.

-Laura Marques Brown, LGPC
+Laura Marques Brown, LCPC